luanc22/luanc22/README.md

 🚀 — Carreer Goals: I'm looking for a opportunity to work as a developer and grown in the area, to create a path where I can get more experience and learnings to form a stable life for myself, and I'm currently looking to collaborate on any projects that involves any of the programming languages that I know, application or web.

-🌱 — Learning: I’m currently learning C# with .NET.
+🌱 — Learning: I’m currently learning C# with .NET and Java.

 ### Connect with me: